boluadunbarin/vpn/README.md

 Uses for VPN:

 - File sharing: One can access company specific content in this environment.
-This can be beneficial when transfering or sharing data within a company.
+This can be beneficial when transfering or sharing data over the internet to a remote location.
 - View material that may be censored, essentially bypassing government restrictions.

-- Privacy: VPNs mask one's ip address making it harder for websites to monitor one's online activity/ anonymous internet activity:
+- Privacy: VPNs mask one's ip address making it harder for websites to monitor one's online activity/ anonymous internet activity.
 Access content that is geographically based: if one wants to access services from another country.